 On September 23, 2020, a lawsuit was filed in the Eastern District of Tennessee against the Company.
 The lawsuit alleges that the Company's textured breast implants caused certain of the plaintiffs to develop a condition known as breast implant associated anaplastic large cell lymphoma ("BIA-ALCL"), and that the Company is liable to the plaintiffs based on claims for negligence, strict liability (manufacturing defects), strict liability (failure to warn), breach of express and implied warranties, and punitive damages.
 The Company filed a motion to dismiss the complaint on December 7, 2020.
 On February 28, 2022 the Court granted the Company's motion, and dismissed the plaintiff's complaint with prejudice.
 On March 28, 2022, the plaintiffs filed a motion to alter or amend the judgment.
 The Company opposed that motion on April 11, 2022.
-On March 31, 2023 the Court denied plaintiffs motion.
+On March 31, 2023 the Court denied plaintiffs motion, and the plaintiffs have not filed any timely appeal from the Court's denial of their motion.